Nimbin Bushwalkers Club Walks Program 2019

 Saturday 18th – Saturday 25th May – K’gari – (Fraser Island)

 Leader: Peter Moyle 0412656498.
 8 days 7 nights staying in rental houses at Happy Valley on the eastern/ocean side of the island.
 We have 14 confirmed others can go on the waiting list.
 We will be doing parts of The Great Walk and visiting some of the famous lakes and other special places on the island.
+This trip is booked out.

 Friday 20th to Mon.
 23rd June Washpool National Park via Grafton